PerceptiLabs/fabric_stain/README.md

   </a>
 </p>

-# Fabric stain defect classification in textile quality control
+# Fabric Stain Defect Classification in Textile Quality Control

-This dataset<sup>1</sup> contains images of fabric stain defect classification in textile quality control.
+This dataset<sup>1</sup> contains images depicting *normal* and *stained* fabrics for defect classification in textile quality control.

-The data can be used to build and train an ML model that can classify a picture of textile to detect if it has or not stain.
+The data can be used to build and train an ML model that uses image recognition to classify whether or not a picture of a textile depicts stain defects.

 # Structure

 This repo contains the following structure:

-- **data**: contains the images directories.
+- **data/images**: contains **defect_free** and **stain** sub directories, each containing their respective images.
-- **dataset.csv**: CSV file with all required data.
+- **dataset.csv**: CSV file that maps classification labels to images.

 <p align="center">
   <img src="./sample.png">
 </p>

-The following shows a partial example of the data stored in **dataset.csv** that is used as the main example.
+The following shows a partial example of the data stored in **dataset.csv**:

 | **labels**  | **images**                    |
 |-------------|-------------------------------|